stoerr/AIGenPipeline/README.md

     -v, --verbose            Enable verbose output to stderr, providing more details about the process.

   Input / outputs:
     -o, --output <file>      Specify the output file where the generated content will be written.
-Mandatory.
+    -ifp, --infileprompt <marker> <file>  The output and the prompt are in the same file, the marker is used in separating the parts.
+    -upd, --update           Gives the current content of the output as hint to the AI that it should be updated / improved.
+    --hint <file>            Gives this file as additional clue to the AI (special filename - is stdin), e.g. to tell it to focus on something for an --update.
+This is not used for version checking.
     -p, --prompt <file>      Reads a prompt from the given file.
-    -ifp, --infileprompt <marker> <file>  The output and the prompt are in the same file, the marker is used in separating the parts.
     -s, --sysmsg <file>      Optional: Reads a system message from the given file instead of using the default.
     -k <key>=<value>         Sets a key-value pair replacing ${key} in prompt files with the value.
     -os, --outputscan <pattern>  Searches for files matching the ant-like pattern and scans them for AIGenPromptStart markers.
-                             The infile prompts in these files are processed.
+                             The infile prompts in these files are processed (see -ifp).
+    -dd, --dependencydiagram Print a dependency diagram (Mermaid graph) of the scanned files and exit.

   AI Generation control:
     -f, --force              Force regeneration of output files, ignoring any version checks - same as -ga.